belgattitude/nextjs-monorepo-example/TROUBLESHOOT.md

 yarn install
 ```

-> PS: same applied to docker, in vercel just add ENABLE_EXPERIMENTAL_COREPACK=1 to your env.
+> PS: Same applies to docker.
+For vercel just add ENABLE_EXPERIMENTAL_COREPACK=1 to your vercel env.

 ## Development